Fudan-iGEM/2025-wiki/pages/entrepreneurship.md

 #### 5.3 Marketing Strategy

-By linking these five strategic pillars, we will build a complete marketing funnel from **brand awareness &rarr; interest generation &rarr; value validation &rarr; trust building &rarr; conversion & payment &rarr; word-of-mouth propagation**.
+By linking these five strategic pillars, we will build a complete marketing funnel from **brand awareness &rarr; interest generation &rarr; value validation &rarr; trust building &rarr; conversion &amp; payment &rarr; word-of-mouth propagation**.
 This integrated online and offline approach efficiently drives the commercial success of Dr.sTraTeGY, achieving brand building, lead generation, and sales conversion in a closed loop.

-**I. Brand & Corporate Image**
+**I. Brand &amp; Corporate Image**

-**Brand Positioning & Core Messaging:**
+**Brand Positioning &amp; Core Messaging:**

 - **Positioning:** The leader in dynamic antifungal resistance research solutions for drug development.
 - **Core Slogan:** **From Static Snapshot to Dynamic Evolution.**